Ontology Object Properties are Data Model Associative Entities – not Relationships

 Incomplete Object Properties

-In the Open World Schema, an Object Property may not have a range or domain.
+An Object Property may not have a range or domain in the Open World Schema.
 In FIBO, anything may have a price.
-Consequently, the object property has a range, the Price, but no domain.
+Consequently, the object property has a range in Price but no domain.
 The diagram depicts the graph with hasPrice sub-properties.
-Note that “hasPrice” itself is sub-property of the generic “has” object property.
+Note that “hasPrice” is a sub-property of the generic “has” object property.

 FIBO has Price graph